-On November 6, 2012, County voters approved the Napa Countywide Road Maintenance Act, commonly known as "Measure T".
+On November 6, 2012, County voters approved Measure T, the Napa Countywide Road Maintenance Act.
 The ordinance established a 25-year period half-cent retail sales tax beginning on July 1, 2018 to improve the maintenance of under-funded local streets and roads and supporting road infrastructure.
-While the ordinance created a revenue source for street and road maintenance, it only created a general framework and does not provide adequate details on how day-to-day functions would be carried out.
+While the ordinance created a revenue source for street and road maintenance, it only created a general framework for its implementation which does not provide adequate details on how day-to-day functions would be carried out.

-The purpose of this document is to help clarify the Ordinance.
-The Ordinance identifies a variety of procedures, it does not thoroughly describe the method in which procedures will be executed.
+The purpose of this document is to help clarify the Ordinance and Napa Valley Transportation Authority-Tax Agency's (NVTA-TA) policies and guidelines for managing Measure T. The Ordinance identifies a variety of procedures, it does not thoroughly describe the method in which procedures will be executed.
 The Measure T Process and Procedures are intended to provide a policy interpretation and direction for implementation and adherence to the Measure T ordinance.